opentok/opentok-windows-sdk-samples/README.md

 ### FrameMetadata

 This app shows how to add metadata to video frames in a published stream and how to read the metadata in a subscriber to the stream.
+It also shows to to use a very simple custom video capturer and custom video renderer.